davidnwobi/potential-flow-and-panel-methods/README.md

  <figcaption>Vortex Panel Method for NACA 2412 at 6 degrees AoA with a generated airfoil</figcaption>
 </figure>

-Interestingly, the Cl calculated from CP (effectively the grid velocity)  as well as the lift force from the computed gamma values are still consistent.
+<br>Interestingly, the Cl calculated from CP (effectively the grid velocity)  as well as the lift force from the computed gamma values are still consistent.

 #### With a lower discretization